noahsemus/chessdle/README.md

 Inspired by a story from GM Daniel Naroditsky _(Danya)_, where his teacher had him only say the **final move** of the puzzle, forcing him to calculate the full line.

+(Currently shakily held up through a proxy.
+TBD if this is stable, maybe should move to Vercel eventually)

 ## How it Works

 Chessdle presents you with the Lichess Puzzle of the Day.
 Your goal is to figure out the **entire sequence of moves** that solves the puzzle.